If you would want us to inform you of the availability of the Nigerian Constitution eBook (e-

 (6) There shall be seven hundred and sixty-

 NOTE: This Constitution has 320 Sections, all which shall be published in our forthcoming eBook.

-• Paper edition is also available.
+• Paper edition of Laws of Rivers State of Nigeria: An Encyclopaedic Guide is also available.

 Rivers State was created out of the former Eastern Nigeria on 27 May 1967 by virtue of the States (Creation and Transitional Provisions) Decree No. 14 of 1967, and inherited Eastern Nigeria legislation in accordance with section 1(5) of the said Decree.
 Consequently, legislation applicable to Rivers State as at 27 May 1967 consisted of the Laws contained in The Revised Edition of The Laws of Eastern Nigeria 1963 and those enacted between 1963 and 1967.
 Thereafter, Edicts were promulgated by the successive Military Governors of Rivers State between 1968 and 28 May 1999, interspersed with brief periods of democratic Government that enacted Laws.